The purpose of this on-site workshop is simple:

-To show you how to contain and possibly reduce your z/OS software costs!
+To show you how to contain and often reduce your z/OS software costs!
 Because software is the largest cost of running z/OS, it’s the area where you can make the largest savings.
 But z/OS also runs your business, so you need to protect your service levels.
-This class shows you how to get the most value from the broad array of cost saving technologies that IBM and other vendors make available to you, without doing anything that will adversely affect the service you provide.
+This very interactive workshop shows you how to get the most value from the broad array of cost-saving pricing options and technologies that IBM and other vendors make available to you, without doing anything that will adversely affect the service you provide.

-- Do your performance analysts tune the system to reduce software costs?
-And are your tuning efforts aimed at the intervals that drive your bills?
+- You’ll learn when your performance analysts can best tune the system to reduce software costs, and make sure that your tuning efforts are aimed at the intervals that drive your bills.

-- Are you getting the best deal from your non-IBM software vendors?
+- You’ll learn how to get the best deal from your non-IBM software vendors.
 Many now support sub-capacity pricing, but only if you ask for it.

-We’ll layout all of the current IBM pricing options for z/OS software products and when to use them, how to choose the right one for each product, how system or configuration changes impact your ability to keep within your contract, how hardware changes affect the software contracts, and how the system technical staff can work with the procurement staff to ensure that your software contracts are providing the best value for the money.
+We’ll describe all of the currently-available IBM pricing options for z/OS software products and when to use them, how to choose the right one for each product, how system or configuration changes impact your ability to keep within your contract, how hardware changes affect the software contracts, and how the system technical staff can work with the procurement staff to ensure that your software contracts are providing the best value for your money.

 Here’s an idea of what we’ll cover.

-- Description of all pricing options and types of contracts: AWLC, AEWLC, WLC, EWLC, MWLC, zNALC, zELC, PSLC, ULC, SALC, VU, OOCoD, zIPLA, SVC, TTO, TUP, MWP, zCAP, zWPC, CMLC, SE, MzNALC, TFP (all the options), SCLC and more.
+- Description of all pricing options and types of contracts: AWLC, AEWLC, WLC, EWLC, MWLC, zNALC, zELC, PSLC, ULC, SALC, VU, OOCoD, zIPLA, SVC, MVM, TTO, TUP, MWP, zCAP, zWPC, CMLC, SE, MzNALC, TFP (all the options), SCLC and more.

-- Understanding IBM’s pricing tools and references: SCRT, SCPT, MWRT, PLEXCALC, VU Converter, zPCR, LSPR, zSoftCap, and zBNA
+- Understanding IBM’s pricing tools: SCRT, VU Converter, zPCR, LSPR, zSoftCap, and zBNA.

-- The differences between MIPS, MSUs, service units, and CPU time and solid technical advice about how to get the maximum number of MIPS from your CPCs
+- The differences between MIPS, MSUs, service units, and CPU time, along with solid technical advice about how to get the maximum number of MIPS from your CPCs.

-- Sub-capacity pricing, rolling 4-hour average (R4HA), and capping mechanisms
+- Sub-capacity pricing, rolling 4-hour average (R4HA), consumption based pricing, and capping mechanisms.

-- In-depth focus on MWP – the newest pricing option for mobile workloads
+- In-depth focus on MWP – IBM’s pricing option for mobile workloads.

-- zCAP – another new pricing option to allow new workloads without increasing costs
+- zCAP – another new pricing option to let you add new workloads with minimal additional costs.

-- zWPC – and one more new pricing option for cloud-based workloads
+- zWPC – another new pricing option, this time for cloud-based workloads.

 - The game-changing impact of Country Multiplex Pricing on any company with more than one CPC or more than one site.

-How do I know if this class is right for me?
+How do I know if this workshop is right for my company?